 Copyright © Nucleus Medical Media, Inc.

-Most women lose about two ounces (60 milliliters [mL]) of blood or less.
-In some women, bleeding can be heavier and last longer.
-This is called menorrhagia.
-This happens with more than 2.70 ounces (80 mL) of blood loss or periods that last more than seven days.
-This can be caused by a number of reasons.
-It can lead to anemia and other health problems.
+Most women lose about two ounces of blood or less.
+Menorrhagia is a loss of more blood than normal.
+This happens if there is a high volume of blood or a period that lasts more than seven days.
+It can be caused by hormone changes or physical problems.
+The loss of blood can lead to anemia and other health problems.

-When estrogen is low, amenorrhea can lead to a decrease in bone density and an higher risk of osteoporosis.
+Amenorrhea can lead to problems like a decrease in bone density.
+It can cause a higher risk of osteoporosis.

 Klein DA, Poth MA.
 Amenorrhea: an approach to diagnosis and management.
 Am Fam Physician.
 2013 Jun 1;87(11):781-788.

 Last reviewed September 2019 by EBSCO Medical Review Board Elliot M. Levine, MD, FACOG Last Updated: 11/18/2019